 cd $HOME/.icons cp -r GnomeYosemiteIcons-master/ ../.local/share/icons

-Now, when you open up your system settings, and go to Appearance > Icons, you should be able to select Yosemite Icons as a theme.
+Now, when you open your system settings, and go to Appearance > Icons and select the Yosemite Icons icon theme.

 Having done this, return to the settings menu, and go to Appearance > Application Style > GNOME Application Style.
 Under the GTK Themes section, select macOS-Sierra-master.
 Then, change your icon theme to Yosemite Icons.